maxwolf621/OauthUser/Oauth2UserEndpoints.md

                     .build();

     DefaultOAuth2AuthorizedClientManager authorizedClientManager =
-            new DefaultOAuth2AuthorizedClientManager(
-                    clientRegistrationRepository, authorizedClientRepository);
+            new DefaultOAuth2AuthorizedClientManager(clientRegistrationRepository, authorizedClientRepository);

     authorizedClientManager.setAuthorizedClientProvider(authorizedClientProvider);

-    // Assuming the `username` and `password` are supplied as `HttpServletRequest` parameters,The DefaultOAuth2AuthorizedClientManager is designed to be used within the context of a HttpServletRequest.
-When operating outside of a HttpServletRequest context, use AuthorizedClientServiceOAuth2AuthorizedClientManager instead.
+    // 1.
+Assuming the `username` and `password` are supplied as `HttpServletRequest` parameters,
+    // 2.
+The Instance of DefaultOAuth2AuthorizedClientManager is designed to be used within the context of a HttpServletRequest. authorizedClientManager.setContextAttributesMapper(contextAttributesMapper());

-    // map the `HttpServletRequest` parameters to `OAuth2AuthorizationContext.getAttributes()` authorizedClientManager.setContextAttributesMapper(contextAttributesMapper());

     return authorizedClientManager;